 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Niemann-Pick disease type C (NPC) is an autosomal recessive lysosomal storage disorder caused by a defect in cellular cholesterol trafficking due to mutations in either the NPC1 or NPC2 gene.
 The resulting accumulation of unesterified cholesterol in late endosomes/lysosomes interrupts the normal functioning of cells, tissues, and organs.
 There are 2 other forms of Niemann-Pick disease, types A and B, resulting from a deficiency of sphingomyelinase and mutations in the SMPD1 gene.

 Clinical features of NPC vary widely depending on the age of onset, which can range from the neonatal period to adulthood.
 Most cases present in middle to late childhood with a classic disease course.
 Hepatosplenomegaly may be the initial symptom of the disease.
-Clinical manifestations include vertical gaze palsy, ataxia, dystonia, behavioral problems, and dementia.
-In early onset cases, severe, lethal neonatal liver disease, and hydrops fetalis can occur.
-Common features of adult onset NPC include psychiatric illness, ataxia, dystonia, and speech difficulties.
+Clinical manifestations include vertical gaze palsy, ataxia, speech and swallowing difficulties, cognitive problems, and dementia.
+In early onset cases, severe, lethal neonatal liver disease and hydrops fetalis can occur.
+Common features of adult onset NPC include cognitive decline leading to dementia, psychiatric illness, ataxia, dystonia, and speech difficulties.
 Currently, treatment and management are supportive only.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.